 Android Color Management

-Color ints are the most common representation of colors on Android and have been used since API level 1.
+In the Android operating system, color ints are the prevalent representation for colors and have been in use since API level 1.

 The components in this table are listed in encoding order, which is why color ints are called ARGB colors.